 SSH public-key authentication

-When you plan to run Linux virtual machines (VMs) on GCP, you likely need SSH access to these machines.
+When you plan to run Linux virtual machines (VMs) on Google Cloud, you likely need SSH access to these machines.
 The most common authentication method for SSH is public-key authentication.

 Unlike the single sign-on protocols previously discussed, SSH public-key authentication doesn't rely on a centralized IdP to make authentication decisions.
 Instead, authentication decisions are decentralized—each machine handles authentication based on a local set of authorized public keys.